Bad Taste: Censorship

 The banning of an already cut version of Bad Taste in Queensland, Australia, three weeks into its run, led to the firing and dissolution of the Queensland Film Board of Review in 1990.
 The film had to be trimmed for release in Australia at the time, as the OFLC felt the gore too excessive.
-When released on home video in Australia, the words "BANNED IN QUEENSLAND" was proclaimed on the cover.
+When released on home video in Australia, the words "Banned in Queensland" was proclaimed on the cover.
 The uncut version was released by Universal Home Entertainment on DVD in 2004.

 Apart from the uncut version, there is a heavily cut FSK 18-rated and an even more censored FSK 12-rated version in Germany available on DVD.
 The former is cut by approximately 6 minutes, the latter by approximately 10 minutes.

 Home media

+In the U.S., the film arrived on home video through independent Magnum Entertainment on June 22, 1989.
+It was backed by a relatively large promotional campaign for a niche release, with Magnum mailing 22,000 eight-page brochures to retailers, while the tapes were accompanied by window decals proclaiming "We've Got Bad Taste."

 The film was first released on DVD in 2001 by Anchor Bay Entertainment.
 In December 2018, Peter Jackson announced that he plans to restore Bad Taste, along with his two following films Meet the Feebles and Braindead (known as Dead Alive in North America) for a possible 4K release.